Animal-World > Birds > Parrot Species > Hawk-headed Parrot

 Initially, the Hawk-Headed Parrots were difficult to breed but they are becoming more available as breeders become successful with their knowledge of the Hawk-Headed Parrot's nesting and breeding behaviors.

 In the wild the Hawk-Headed Parrot Parrot is usually seen in pairs and as part of a small flock.
 They do live and sleep singly in trees.
 They select their mate at a young age many years before they are ready to breed.
 Their courtship prior to mating is elaborate.
-The male and female stand about 6 inches apart and call back and forth to each other in a high pitched rhythm.
-They walk approximately half circle to the right and then back to the left displaying their colorful fully extended crowns while they raise and lower their heads in a bobbing motion.
+The male and female stand about 6 inches apart and call back and forth to each other in a high-pitched rhythm.
+They walk approximately half a circle to the right and then back to the left displaying their colorful fully extended crowns while they raise and lower their heads in a bobbing motion.

 Three eggs are normally laid and hatched in approximately 26 days.
 The babies start to fledge in the wild at approximately 10 weeks old.
-They wean while being hand fed at about 4 months.
+They wean while being hand-fed at about 4 months.

-Potential Problems:
+Potential Problems

 We could not find any diseases or ailments that were unique to the Hawk-Headed Parrot.
-Any ailments and the treatments are similar to that of any other parrot.
+Any ailments and the treatments are similar to those of any other parrot.
 Hawk-Heads that are well cared for will seldom become ill.
 Though it is often difficult to determine illness, some visible signs of bird illness to be aware of are:

 • ruffled plumage